Finding Your Center

 You can enhance the good feeling by adding images, or pictures in your mind.
 For example, you can imagine that both feet are firmly on the ground and you are connected to the earth – this is where ‘grounding’ comes in.
 Some anxiety feels as though you are free-floating, with no connection, but we can always connect to the earth, whether we are inside or outside.
 You can visualize or imagine that good energy is entering your body and soothing all the tension, loosening all the tightness.
 For example, you might imagine your stomach muscles relaxing, or your chest, fists and heart opening and softening.
 Moving up your body, allowing your shoulders to drop and your neck to relax.

 The goal of centering is to feel peaceful.
 Some people find it by practicing yoga or tai chi.
 Others find it through knitting or being in a support group.
-Most everything we offer at The Gathering Place can help you to feel grounded, but we have some new programs in our April-May calendar that are all about finding your center.
-And stop by our libraries to see our books and audio-visual materials that help.
+Most everything we offer at The Gathering Place can help you to feel grounded.
+Stop by our libraries to see our books and audio-visual materials that help.